andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 `oauth.endpoints.token`
 : OAuth Token Endpoint

-**Federation properties**

-`federation.endpoints.association`
+**OpenID Connect information**

+`connect.endpoints.association`
 : The association endpoint, for getting a temporary consumer key/secret.
 Discussed later.

+`connect.endpoints.userinformation`
+: The user information endpoint as described in [OpenID Connect][].

+**Federation properties**

 `federation.domains`
 : A list of domains that this Provider is allowed to assert user information about.
 The consumer will match this list with the `domain` property in the [OpenID Connect Response][].